List of The Dumping Ground characters: Candi-Rose

-In "Faking It", Candi-Rose competes with Floss in "Faking It" for a role in a TV advert and sabotages Floss by gluing Floss' shoes to the floor, stopping her clock and stealing a scrapbook of Floss' mum.
+In "Faking It", Candi-Rose competes with Floss in "Faking It" for a role in a TV advert and sabotages Floss by gluing Floss' shoes to the floor, stopping her clock and stealing a scrapbook of Floss' mother.
 But she later feels guilty and owns up, Floss later forgives her after telling Candi-Rose that she's rubbish at everything.
 Floss then persuades the director in charge of the advert to allow Candi-Rose to play a part in the advert as Floss' friend.

 In "Making Waves", when a new resident (Taz) is due to arrive, Mike and May-Li thought it best for some of the residents to go out for the day so Taz wouldn't be too overwhelmed on her first day.
 Sasha was originally having a trip to the beach just for her, but much to Sasha annoyance, Mike invited half of the kids along on the trip.
 (Tyler, Ryan, Candi-Rose, Finn, Dexter, Joseph and Archie).
 When they arrive at the beach, Mike splits the kids up into teams with various tasks.
 Mike teamed Candi-Rose with Sasha (again, much to Sasha's annoyance as the girls are the complete opposite in personality) to build a sand sculpture.
 Candi-Rose was much more enthusiastic than usual as she had never had a trip to the beach before.
 Candi-Rose and Sasha start getting along while they make an octopus sand sculpture.
 When they finish it Candi-Rose suggests for them to take a selfie in-front of the sculpture.
 But when Tyler and Ryan arrive, Ryan starts to tease Sasha by saying she's starting to turn all pink and girly.
 Sasha doesn't take it well and starts to lash out at Candi-Rose and destroy their sand sculpture.
 This upsets Candi-Rose and causes her to run off crying.
 Sasha starts to feel bad and panics when she can't find Candi-Rose.
 She goes to ask Tyler and Ryan to help look for her, Ryan doesn't move but Tyler helps Sasha look for Candi-Rose.
 Sasha and Tyler follow footsteps that follow to the sea, and end up finding her phone on the floor.
-They go to Mike to tell him that Sasha lost Candi-Rose, but before they tell Mike, Candi-Rose appears looking for her phone and much to everyone's shock, Sasha immediately hugs Candi-Rose after thinking she'd lost her.
+They go to Mike to tell him that Sasha lost Candi-Rose, but before they tell Mike, Candi-Rose appears looking for her phone and much to everyone's shock, Sasha immediately hugs Candi-Rose after thinking she had lost her.